Tuka-Volodymyr/Banking_Web_Service/README.md

 Returns:
 * Status code 200 OK on successful password change.
 * Status code 400 Bad Request if the input data is invalid.
+* Status code 401 Unauthorized if the user is not authenticated.
+* Status code 403 Unauthorization if the user is not unauthorization.

 Example request:
 * http://localhost:3306/bank/change/password?code=4596